telerik/ajax-docs/controls/editor/functionality/modules/disable-or-hide-modules.md

 	        RadEditor1.EnsureToolsFileLoaded() 'ensure that the default (or custom) Toolsfile is loaded RadEditor1.Modules.Remove("RadEditorDomInspector") 'remove a specific module
 ````
->endIn order to hide a specific module via the code-behind, get a reference to it using the Modules collection and its index and set the Visible property to false.
+In order to hide a specific module via the code-behind, get a reference to it using the Modules collection and its index and set the Visible property to false.
 The indexes of the built-in modules are listed below:

 |  __0__  | RadEditorStatistics |